Squagward/slate-1/source/includes/_chatlib.md

 ```

 `ChatLib.editChat(message, replacer)` is a simple method that takes in an unformatted message and replaces all instances
 of it with the replacer.
-This is a _slightly_ laggy operation if done extremely rapidly, like 60 times per second.
+This is a _slightly_ laggy operation if done extremely rapidly (i.e. around 60 times per second).

 ## Chat message from event